senior staff research scientist

 Socially intelligent machines that learn from humans and help humans learn

-TL;DR: We need AI systems that can consider human minds so that they can learn more effectively from humans (as learners) and even help humans learn (as teachers).
+TL;DR: We need AI systems that can consider human minds so that they can learn more effectively from humans (as

 Model evaluation for extreme risks